colombmo/pattern-recognition/MNIST/README.txt

   alpha=0.01
   max_iter=200

-With those parameters we get an accuracy >97% on the test set
+With those parameters we get an accuracy >97% on the test set.